 Posted Thursday, February 22, 2018.

-Make sure you summarize her/his answer.
-Get a “that’s right” out of her/him before you move on.
+Make sure you summarize his answer. [with a sentence like this, “so, what you’re saying is (and then summarize what he just said)].
+Get a “that’s right” out of him before you move on.

-At this point, there’s a really good chance that the conversation will turn towards your boss guiding you to focus more and more of your time on deep work.
-You will be exactly where you want to be: on the path to success (if you do what you’re told).
+At this point, there’s a good chance the conversation will turn towards your boss guiding you to focus more and more of your time on deep work.
+You will be exactly where you want to be: on the path to success (if you do what he just outlined).

 You have to create the opportunity for this to happen.
-The “that’s right” response is always the breakthrough gateway to where you want to go.
+The “that’s right” response is always that bridge of empathy that leads you to where you want to go.
 Like any negotiation, success is getting your counterpart to vocalize your solution (the art of letting the other side have your way).
 If it’s “their” idea, it’s got to be brilliant, right?

 “How much do you want me focused on the deep work that really gets us to where we are going?”